 Tender juicy turkey breast roasted with butter and herbs, delicious stuffing, crispy Yukon potatoes, and garlicky asparagus — I’m so excited about this easy Thanksgiving dinner for two or four people.

+Easy cleanup.
 You may be thinking rather dubiously, a sheet pan turkey dinner?
 Really?
 How does that work?
 Well, it works wonderfully!
 And deliciously!
 And there’s only one pan to wash.
 Does it get better than that?
 I don’t think so.
+You’ll find this steak sheet pan dinner equally as amazing.

-Actually, this “mini Thanksgiving dinner” is perfect any time of year.
+Perfect any time of year!
+This “mini Thanksgiving dinner” is a sensible choice year round.
 If you prefer, roast a small whole chicken instead of a turkey breast.
 Both work equally well.

-Looking for a few more sides to serve with your dinner?
-I love this easy cinnamon apple cranberry sauce and you can make that a day or two ahead.
+Add easy side dishes.
+Looking for a few sides to serve with your dinner?
+I love easy cinnamon apple cranberry sauce and you can make that a day or two ahead.
 If your Thanksgiving dinner isn’t complete without sweet potatoes, try vanilla bean mashed sweet potatoes, or substitute sweet potatoes for the Yukon potatoes in the sheet pan dinner.
-You’ll see lots more sides at the end of this post.
+You’ll see lots more ideas at the end of this post.

 This really isn’t a complicated recipe at all, although there are a few steps.
 You may look at the list of ingredients and think, Whew, that looks like a pretty long list, but just remember, it’s for your whole dinner!
 That puts things into perspective a bit and the list doesn’t look quite as daunting.

-Place the turkey breast on a serving platter, keeping it warm with foil tented over it.
+Add the asparagus.
+Place the turkey breast on a clean serving platter, keeping it warm with foil tented over it.
 Arrange the asparagus on top of the potatoes, and place the sheet pan back in the oven to finish up.
 The asparagus won’t take long, only about 10 minutes.
 It depends a bit on how thick your spears are and how tender you like them.

 Isn’t it kind of amazing that your entire Thanksgiving dinner, turkey, dressing, potatoes, and vegetable, is baked on one pan?
 Sounds almost too good to be true, doesn’t it?
 Imagine, only one pan to wash!